mylette/vim-gym/README.rst

 Instead of writing one big .rst or .md file with notes, it is better to split the notes into smaller files and make the files reference each other.
-This improves readability of both source files and HTML.
-To make references to files use hyperlinks.
+This improves readability of both the source files and the resulting HTML.
+To make references between files use hyperlinks.

 Here are examples in reStructuredText with good practices that make movement between files simpler